SOUP & SANDWICH

 The Pioneer Treadlers, as a whole, meet the third Wednesday of each month.

 Its study group meet as follows:

 Spinning – meets 1st Wednesday of the month at 1:00 p.m.
 All spinners are welcome.
 Classes for new spinners are available.
 Contact Jane van Arnhem at (519) 652-3978.

 Weaving – meets 2nd Wednesday of the month at 1:00 p.m. exploring different weave structures.
 Contact Helga von der Recke (519) 245-4316.

 Knitting – meets 4th Wednesday of the month at 1:00 p.m. exploring knitting in all its aspects.
 Beginners are welcome.
 Contact Joan Gentleman at (519) 245-4037.

 This is an ongoing program for men and women with some experience with the art of Tai Chi.
 Weekly class fee is $6.00 for members and $8.00 for non-members of the Centre.

 7:00 p.m. – 9:00 p.m.
 Tuesday

-The club meets every Tuesday evening in the Centre’s RBC Lounge starting at 7:00 p.m.
+The club meets every Tuesday evening in the Centre’s Games Room (sometimes in RBC Lounge) starting at 7:00 p.m.
 Toastmasters International is a leader in communication and leadership development worldwide.
 The membership is 280,000 strong.
 These members improve their speaking leadership skills by attending one of 13,500 clubs in 116 countries that make up the global network of meeting locations.
 A Toastmasters’ meeting is a learn-by-doing workshop in which members hone their skills in a no-pressure atmosphere.
 There is no instructor in a Toastmaster’s meeting, instead members evaluate one another’s presentation.
 Feedback is a key part of the program’s success.